 Please Note: Financial assistance is not available for students in nursery and pre-kindergarten.

 Tuition includes the full cost of books and materials; all field trips; and transportation to and from activities during the school day.

 These fees cover lunch, snacks, athletic uniforms and educational technology such as MacBooks and iPads.

-The primary responsibility for tuition rests with the family, and each family is expected to address its own resources before requesting aid.
-Avenues recognizes the distinctiveness of each situation, and tailors aid packages to meet the demonstrated needs of each qualified family.
+The primary responsibility for tuition rests with the family, and each family is expected to fully utilize its own resources before requesting financial assistance.
+Avenues recognizes the distinctiveness of each situation and tailors assistance packages to meet the demonstrated needs of each qualified family.

 Steps to Apply: